sandravrdoljak/dfir-compendium.github.io/content/artefacts/linux.md

 Tracks package management activities, useful for identifying system updates and installations.

-### Scheduled Tasks (/etc/cron.d/)

-Details periodic tasks, revealing insights into system maintenance routines or malware persistence.

-### PAM Configuration (/etc/pam.d/)

-Key for understanding authentication mechanisms and security policies.

-### Stored Credentials

-Reveals saved login information, indicating user accounts and services utilized.
+### Failed Login Attempts

+Reveals failed login information.

 ### Recycle Bin

 Contains deleted files, providing clues about user actions and attempts to conceal activities.

-### Preloads Libraries (/etc/ld.so.preload and LD_PRELOAD)
+### Preloads Libraries

 Can indicate alterations to standard binary executions, relevant for investigating unauthorized modifications.
+Can be found in "/etc/ld.so.preload" and "LD_PRELOAD".

+### Kernel Logs

+Dedicated to kernel messages, important for diagnosing hardware and driver issues.
+Can be found in "/var/log/kern.log".

-### .Xauthority files
+### Startup Scripts

-Pertinent for session authentication, especially in graphical user environments.
+"Startup Scripts" are scripts that automatically start upon login.
+Can be found in "/etc/init.d".

-### /var/log/boot.log
+### Startup Messages

 Logs startup messages, useful for identifying issues during system boot.
+Can be found in "/var/log/boot.log" and since the Ubuntu version 16.04 "journald" is used for the logging.

 ### Network Connection Logs

 Essential for examining incoming and outgoing connections, aiding in network traffic analysis.

-### Desktop and Downloads Directories
+### Desktop & Downloads Directories

 Provides a glimpse into user saved files and download activities.